-Successful safety management practices require a thorough understanding of the factors contributing to crashes.
-The continuous advancements in the science of data-driven safety analysis, as well as the countermeasures and technologies available for addressing crashes, create challenges in maintaining a safety workforce that is always proficient in the state of the practice.
-In many cases, agencies continue to use approaches, such as descriptive statistics and anecdotal information to perform this diagnostic assessment without a thorough understanding of what should be expected for a given context or road type.
-A secondary issue is that once the nature of the crashes at a location are assessed, choosing an effective countermeasure requires an examination of the human factors, behavioral factors, future development, prevailing or predicted crash type(s) or mix of road users to determine the most appropriate treatments to apply.
+Successful safety management practices require a thorough understanding of the factors contributing to motor vehicle crashes.
+The continuous advancements in the science of data-driven safety analysis, as well as the countermeasures and technologies available for addressing crashes, create challenges in maintaining a safety workforce proficient in the state of the practice.
+In many cases, agencies continue to use approaches such as descriptive statistics and anecdotal information to perform the diagnostic assessment without a thorough understanding of the expectations for a given context or road type.
+Additionally, choosing an effective countermeasure requires an examination of the human factors, behavioral factors, future development, prevailing or predicted crash types, and mix of road users to determine the most appropriate treatments to apply.
 Doing so allows the selected countermeasure to reduce crashes to the greatest extent possible.
-However, in many cases, practitioners have limited experience and background to assess these contributing factors, reducing the likelihood of safety investment success.
-Further, the practitioner may have limited understanding of the potential for a treatment to increase exposure to the more vulnerable road users.
-For instance, installing a turn lane might also increase vehicle speeds or crossing distance.
-By having a better understanding of these tradeoff, changes can be made in the design and operations of facilities upfront, rather than waiting for crashes to occur before addressing the less than optimal road design.
+However, in many cases, practitioners have limited understanding of the potential for a treatment selection to affect other road users.
+For instance, installing a turn lane might also increase vehicle speeds or pedestrian crossing distance.
+A better understanding of these relationships and tradeoffs could inform design choices and ultimately result in safer roadways for all road users.